 - TRAILS: Some trails may be quite steep in places; we may be on trails for an hour or more to get to some birding locations.
-The Atlantic Forest terrain is hilly. - POTENTIAL CHALLENGES: Some roads may be rough; we'll be in 4WD vehicles on at least one day. - PACE: We'll have early starts almost every day; on non-travel days, we'll try to have breaks mid-day.
-Some days will be long, however, with lunches in the field, and a lot of hiking.
-We'll have some long travel days, especially on the final day of the tour, if the airport at Lençois is not reopened by tour time, with the normally scheduled Sunday flight operational.
+The Atlantic Forest terrain is hilly. - POTENTIAL CHALLENGES: Some roads may be rough; we'll be in 4WD vehicles on two mornings.

-- ELEVATION: We will not be encountering high elevations on this tour. - WEATHER: Temperatures will vary with elevation, ranging from the 60's F at dawn, to possible highs in the mid-90's F on sunny days.
-Rain is likely some days.
-Some areas will have high humidity. - VEHICLE SEATING: So that each participant has equal opportunity during our travel, we ask that everyone remain conscious of the seat rotation system defined by your guides.
+- PACE: We'll have early starts almost every day; on non-travel days, we'll usually have breaks mid-day.
+Some days will be long, however, with a lot of hiking, and we'll have several long travel days between important birding venues - ELEVATION: We will not be encountering elevations above about 3500 feet on this tour. - WEATHER: Temperatures will vary with elevation, ranging from the upper 60s F at dawn, to highs in the mid-90s F on sunny days.
+Rain is likely some days, and some areas may have high humidity. - VEHICLE SEATING: So that each participant has equal opportunity during our travel, we ask that everyone remain conscious of the seat rotation system defined by your guides.
 Participants will need to be flexible enough to maneuver to the back of the vehicle on occasion.
 Those who experience motion sickness will need to bring adequate medication for the duration of the tour, as we are not able to reserve forward seats for medical conditions. - BATHROOM BREAKS: Whenever possible, we use modern, indoor restrooms, but on occasion participants must be prepared to make a comfort stop in nature. - OPTING OUT: Where we are staying multiple days in the same lodging, participants can easily opt to sit out a day or sometimes a half-day.
 Of course, this will not be possible on days when we are changing locations.